Studying K-FAC Heuristics by Viewing Adam through a Second-Order Lens: Experiments

 UCI~Protein is another low-dimensional regression task, but with far more data points, allowing for a computationally-efficient study of a larger dataset.
 We show 200 epochs of training in Figure~\ref{fig:UCIProteinLosses}.

-Here we see greater distinction between the generalisation performance of each algorithm. \emph{SGD Full} achieves a slight improvement over \emph{SGD Minimal}, but still lags behind the other methods. \emph{K-FAC} is now clearly the best-performing algorithm, as might perhaps be expected since it computes the most granular curvature approximation when choosing an update direction.
-However, we still see meaningful benefit from the \emph{AdamQLR (Tuned)} algorithm, which now comfortably outperforms \emph{Adam}.
-We observe \emph{AdamQLR (Tuned)}'s automatic learning rate selection is capable of outperforming methods which require a sensitive explicit choice of learning rate --- the \emph{Untuned} variant is clearly superior to tuned \emph{SGD} on this task and is only slightly worse than a tuned \emph{Adam}.
+Here we see distinct generalisation trends for each algorithm. \emph{SGD Full} improves slightly over \emph{SGD Minimal}, but still lags behind the other methods. \emph{K-FAC} is now clearly the best-performing algorithm, as might perhaps be expected since it computes the most granular curvature approximation when choosing an update direction.
+However, we see meaningful gains from \emph{AdamQLR}, with the \emph{(Tuned)} variant comfortably outperforming \emph{Adam}.
+We observe \emph{AdamQLR}'s automatic learning rate selection is capable of outperforming methods which require a sensitive explicit choice of learning rate --- the \emph{Untuned} variant is clearly superior to tuned \emph{SGD} on this task and is only slightly worse than tuned \emph{Adam}.
+The clear ranking here indicates meaningful value is added to \emph{Adam} by including some heuristics from \emph{K-FAC}, but that \emph{K-FAC} offers further advantage even beyond this.